alishak19/basicchatbot.github.io/README.md

 # basicchatbot
-F tutorial, customizing via knowledge of libraries and ML mechanics
+ tutorial, customizing via knowledge of libraries and ML mechanics